 Another staple, Ice cream carts, and stalls have been going for years.
 But people always come up with a modern twist on an old classic.
 From made with organic milk to dairy-free ice creams, there has been a bit of a renaissance in terms of ice cream.

 18. Ice cream rolls

 Making these is quite a spectacle and definitely draws in a crowd.
 Liquid ice cream is squirted on a cold flat steel surface and as the ice cream solidifies, it is scraped into rolls with metal spatulas.
 You can then add all sorts of wonderful toppings.

-You can have these thin pancakes with a range of savory or sweet fillings.
-My personal favorite is Nutella and banana.
+You can have these thin pancakes with a range of savoury or sweet fillings.
+My personal favourite is Nutella and banana.
 Bon appetit!